Le Mozart des pickpockets: Plot

 Richard and Philippe live hand to mouth, backing up a gang of Romanian pickpockets on the streets of Paris, posing as policemen who arrest a gang member while the others rifle the pockets and purses of gawkers.
 When all of the gang except Richard and Philippe are pinched, things look grim.

 Then, Richard insists that they take in a wide-eyed immigrant lad, a deaf-mute left behind in the arrests.
 Philippe suggests a three-person pickpocket trick, using the boy, but when that goes spectacularly badly, they hit rock bottom.

+Production

+Le Mozart des pickpockets is a short film written and directed by Philippe Pollet-Villard.

+Accolades

+The film won the 2007 Academy Award for Best Live Action Short Film.
+It was the only French submission in the category.

+In 2008, it won the César Award for Best Short Film at the 33rd César Awards.